 For folks, who are looking to enter this career path or build a big data team, it is important to be able to tell the difference between the two seeming familiar professions for belonging to Artificial Intelligence and Machine Learning vertical and ultimately making a knowledgeable decision to go down which career path.

 New job positions like ‘Data Engineer’ were created as the Data Space matured a bit and demanded unique skills to handle big data initiatives.
 Data Engineers and Data Scientists, each have their own set of duties, skills, and responsibilities.
-And in this blog, we will break down the difference between these two professions by using 5 criteria.

 In the Data Science team are the Data Scientists.
 They are in charge of organizing the data provided by the Data Engineering team.
 They, then, use this data to build sophisticated models by applying statistical, predictive, and prescriptive modelling.
 Their job also, sometimes, involves analyzing the data for hidden patterns in them.